 The unified schema contains all of the attributes needed to answer questions downstream.
 It can be helpful to think of the attributes in the unified dataset as the set of column headers in the table into which the project consolidates data.

 You can then apply transformations to the unified dataset to clean, reformat, or otherwise change the unified dataset without affecting the source values from your input datasets.

 For example, a pharmaceutical company can use a schema mapping project to converge records from thousands of clinical trials into a single standard

 CDISC SDTM version.
-Having standardized data allows companies to comply with FDA standards.
-It makes it easier to implement projects, such as building integrated, curated data hubs.
+The standardized data that results allows the company to comply with FDA standards.
+It also makes it easier to implement other initiatives, such as building integrated, curated data hubs.
 Data hubs with clean data enable scientific insights across many clinical trials.

 The schema mapping workflow consists of the following stages:

 Updated 11 months ago